beratcmn/local-intelligence/README.md

 - [ ] Add CPU only LLM inference
 - [x] Add more features such as rephrasing based on the desired tone
+- [x] Ensure the application is running smoothly on Mac
+- [ ] Ensure the application is running smoothly on Linux
 - [ ] Build the project to a standalone executable for Windows, macOS, and Linux
 - [ ] Create a user-friendly installer for the application
 - [ ] Learn how to be a open source maintainer